anuket-project/anuket-specifications/doc/ref_model/chapters/chapter05.md

 <p align="center"><img src="../figures/ch05_nfvi_layers_sw_profile.PNG" alt="ref_profiles" title="Layers of Software Profile" width="50%"/></p>
 <p align="center"><b>Figure 5-1:</b> NFVI software layers.</p>

-For a host (compute node or physical server), the virtualisation layer is an abstraction layer between hardware components (compute, storage and network resources) and virtual resources allocated to VNFC, each VNFC generally maps 1:1 against a single VM or a single container/pod. **Figure 5-2** represents the virtual resources (virtual compute, virtual network and virtual storage) allocated to VNFC and managed by the VIM.
+For a host (compute node or physical server), the virtualisation layer is an abstraction layer between hardware components (compute, storage, and network resources) and virtual resources allocated to VNFC.
+Each VNFC generally maps 1:1 against a single VM or a single container/pod. **Figure 5-2** represents the virtual resources (virtual compute, virtual network, and virtual storage) allocated to VNFC and managed by the VIM.

 <p align="center"><img src="../figures/ch05_b_ref_profile.PNG" alt="b_ref_profile" title="Reference Profile" width="70%"/></p>
 <p align="center"><b>Figure 5-2:</b> NFVI- Virtual resources.</p>

 Depending on the requirements of VNFs, a VNFC will be deployed with a NFVI instance type and an appropriate compute flavour.
 A NFVI instance type is defined by a NFVI SW profile and a NFVI HW profile.
-A NFVI SW profile is a set of features, capabilities and metrics offered by an NFVI SW layer. **Figure 5-3** depicts a high level view of the Basic, Network Intensive and Compute Intensive Instance Types.
+A NFVI SW profile is a set of features, capabilities, and metrics offered by an NFVI SW layer. **Figure 5-3** depicts a high level view of the Basic, Network Intensive and Compute Intensive Instance Types.

 <p align="center"><img src="../figures/RM_chap5_fig_5_3_SW_profile.png" alt="ref_profiles" title="Reference Profiles" width="80%"/></p>
 <p align="center"><b>Figure 5-3:</b> NFVI Instance Types.</p>